John Branca: Music publishing

 In 1985, Branca facilitated one of the most famous music publishing deals in history, the purchase of ATV Music Publishing for Michael Jackson.

 In 2008, changes in the tax law that allowed songwriters to pay a small capital gains tax instead of a larger income tax prompted Branca to advise some of his clients that this was the perfect time to sell their music publishing catalogs, thereby establishing new precedents in valuation.
 Ensuing sales included: Kurt Cobain and Nirvana copyrights; Steven Tyler's Aerosmith publishing catalog of 160 songs to Primary Wave Music Publishing for $50 million; Julian Lennon's share of The Beatles' royalties, and the catalog of the legendary song-writing team of Leiber & Stoller to Sony/ATV, which created a new yardstick by which the worth of catalogs was measured.
 He also sold Berry Gordy's Jobete Music to EMI, which changed the method and standard by which catalogs were valued.

 In 2009, Branca beat out Wall Street investment banking houses to represent the Rodgers & Hammerstein Organization and sold their catalog for an excess of $200 million, despite predictions by The Wall Street Journal and others that the catalog wouldn't fetch more than $150 million.

-He also represented Sony Corporation of America in the $2.2 Billion acquisition of EMI Music Publishing and EMI and Sony/ATV in the sale of the Virgin Music catalog.
+He also represented Sony Corporation of America in the $2.2 Billion acquisition of EMI Music Publishing and EMI and Sony/ATV in the sale of the Virgin Music catalog, making it the world's largest music publishing company.

 In addition, Branca helped songwriters such as Don Henley of Eagles regain copyrights of their songs, or to help them secure royalties that they've lost, as he did with John Fogerty of Creedence Clearwater Revival.

 Personal life

 At Branca's first wedding, Michael Jackson was best man and Little Richard served as minister.
 He has a daughter from his first marriage and two sons from his second marriage with Linda Branca.

-In 2019, Branca married for the third time to model and actress Jenna Hurt, but separated in 2022.
+In 2019, Branca married for the third time to model and actress Jenna Hurt, but divorced in 2024.
+In 2025, Branca married Kristina Tuckute in Los Angeles.